Gastroenteritis is an inflammation of your stomach and intestines. Common causes are:

 - Low-grade fever (sometimes)

-Depending on the cause of the inflammation, symptoms may last from one day to longer than a week.
+Depending on the cause of the inflammation, symptoms may last from one day to more than a week.

 If you suspect gastroenteritis in yourself:

-- Stop eating and drinking for a few hours to let your stomach settle.
+- Stop eating for a few hours to let your stomach settle.

 - Ease back into eating.
 Gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
 Stop eating if your nausea returns.
 Avoid milk and dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods for a few days.